Alpine Fault: History of research

 In 1940, Harold Wellman found that the Southern Alps were associated with a fault line approximately 650 km (400 miles) long.
 The fault was officially named the Alpine Fault in 1942 as an extension of a previously mapped structure.
 At the same time, Harold Wellman proposed the 480 km lateral displacement on the Alpine Fault.
 This displacement was inferred by Wellman due in part to the similarity of rocks in Southland and Nelson on either side of the Alpine Fault.
 Lateral displacements of this magnitude could not be explained by pre-plate tectonics geology and his ideas were not initially widely accepted until 1956.
 Wellman also proposed in 1964 that the Alpine Fault was a Cenozoic structure, which was in conflict with the older Mesozoic age accepted at the time.
 This idea coupled with the displacement on the fault proposed that the earth's surface was in relatively rapid constant movement and helped to overthrow the old geosynclinal hypothesis in favour of plate tectonics.

+In 1964 a 25-metre-long concrete wall was built across the fault to measure the fault's movements and to find if it moves slowly over time or suddenly during big earthquakes.
+The wall has not moved since being built, which indicates that the build up of energy is released suddenly during large earthquakes.

 Richard Norris and Alan Cooper from the Department of Geology, University of Otago conducted extensive research on the structure and petrology of the Alpine Fault respectively throughout the later 20th and early 21st centuries.
 It was during this time that the cyclicity of the Alpine Fault earthquakes and meaning of the increase in metamorphic grade towards the fault was discovered and refined.
 Originally this regional increase in grade was inferred to be from frictional heating along the fault not uplift of deeper geological sequences.
 Richard H. Sibson from the same university also used the Alpine Fault to refine his nomenclature of fault rocks which gained international adherence.

+Chorus's dark fibre cables that pass through the Alpine Fault, from the north and south of Haast, are used for distributed acoustic sensing, which detects cable movement produced by earthquakes.
+Measurements are made using 7,250 'interrogator' locations, spaced four metres apart, which emit and detect pulses of light, generating about a gigabyte of data per minute.